Constellations in prime elements of number fields: Constellations in ideals and quadratic forms

 \begin{theorem}[Szemer\'edi-type theorem on prime representations of norm forms] Assume Setting~$\ref{setting=normform}$.
 If $r_1>0$, then take an arbitrary $\epsilon \in \{\pm 1\}$; if $r_1=0$, then set $\epsilon=+1$.
 Let $A\subseteq F^{-1}(\epsilon\PP)$ be a set with $\overline{d}_{F^{-1}(\epsilon\PP),\boldsymbol{u}}(A)>0$.
 Then, there exists a sequence of pairwise disjoint finite subsets $(\eT_l)_{l\in \NN}$ of $A$ which fulfills the following two conditions. \begin{enumerate}[$(a)$] \item For every $l\in \NN$, $F\mid_{\eT_l}\colon \eT_l\to \PP_{\QQ}$ is injective. \item For every $\theta\in (0,1)_{\RR}$, for every finite subset $S \subseteq \ZZ^n$ and for every $\eta>0$, there exists a finite subset $L\subseteq \NN$ such that for every $l\in \NN\setminus L$, the following hold: \begin{enumerate} \item[$(b1)$] $\eT_l$ contains an $S$-constellation, \item[$(b2)$] for every $p_1,p_2\in F(\eT_l)$,

 holds. \end{enumerate} \end{enumerate} \end{theorem}

-\begin{remark} In Theorem~\ref{theorem=normform}, $r_1=0$ if and only if $K$ is totally imaginary.
-In this case, the norm form $F$ is positive definite.
-Theorem~\ref{theorem=normform} asserts that this is the \emph{only} obstruction to obtaining our constellation theorem with signature $\epsilon =-1$. \end{remark}
+\begin{remark} If $r_1=0$, or in other words $K$ is totally imaginary, the norm form $F$ is positive definite.
+Theorem~\ref{theorem=normform} asserts that this is the \emph{only} obstruction to obtaining our constellation theorem with sign $\epsilon =-1$. \end{remark}